Tips and Tricks¶

 import IPython IPython.embed()

-Admittedly this highlights the lack of any Python debugging support built into Blender, but its still handy to know.
+Admittedly this highlights the lack of any Python debugging support built into Blender, but its still a handy thing to know.

 From a Python perspective it’s nicer to have everything as an extension which lets the Python script combine many components.

-- you can use external editors/IDE’s with Blenders Python API and execute scripts within the IDE (step over code, inspect variables as the script runs).
+You can use external editors or IDEs with Blender’s Python API and execute scripts within the IDE (step over code, inspect variables as the script runs).

-- existing scripts can import Blender API’s without having to run inside Blender.
+Existing scripts can import Blender APIs without having to be run inside of Blender.

 Python Safety (Build Option)¶